red-ant/redant-home-staging/jobs/senior-ruby-developer.md

 Rather than work on just one projects, each of our team typically work across a number of  projects.
 Each person has 2-3 projects.
 Some of our clients are funded start-ups, but most of our work is for well-established companies with meaty problems to solve - like tricky payment flows, security and scaling.

 We value quiet thinkers and creative innovation.
 We try to automate as much of our processes as we can, so our engineers can focus on their work rather than babysitting a deploy.

-You will never, ever, ever get asked to [participate in a Shabooyah roll call](https://www.reddit.com/r/videos/comments/k3efwo/workplace_from_your_nightmares/).
+We will never, ever, ever ask you to [participate in a Shabooyah roll call](https://www.reddit.com/r/videos/comments/k3efwo/workplace_from_your_nightmares/).

 ### You

 You’re an experienced developer.
 You know your stuff.
 Making nice things is what you do.
 Pride in the craft of engineering awesome features.
 You give thoughtful, considered code reviews.

 Sure, you could probably do some Start Up thing.
-Or you could get a job with a fancy title at a Google/Salesforce/IBM etc. and do the [Shaabohyah](https://www.reddit.com/r/videos/comments/k3efwo/workplace_from_your_nightmares/).
+Or you could get a job with a fancy title at a Google/Salesforce/IBM etc. and do the [Shabooyah](https://www.reddit.com/r/videos/comments/k3efwo/workplace_from_your_nightmares/).
 But we think you’ll probably like it here.

 How about if I explain us a bit more: